 STANDING HAMSTRING STRETCH

 Standing up, raise one leg onto a stable object, such as a step or a sturdy chair.
 Keep the leg straight, with your foot flexed so that your toes are pointing straight up.
 Keeping your back completely straight, lean forward and hold for 20-30 seconds.
+Keep your back straight to avoid crouching over your leg.

 DEEP GLUTEAL STRETCH